Kashalls/Havana-Discord-Bot/README.md

 Congratulations, you now have a custom instance of the bot!

-If you find a bug, issue, or have any concerns or suggestions, we'd be glad to hear them on [our Discord server](https://discord.gg/C9reUPF)
+If you find a bug, issue, or have any concerns or suggestions, we"d be glad to hear them on [our Discord server](https://discord.gg/C9reUPF)

 ### Inviting The Bot

-Once your bot is up and running, it's time to invite your bot.
+Once your bot is up and running, it"s time to invite your bot.
 You can do so by going to [this website](https://discordapi.com/permissions.html) and generating an invite for your bot.
-You can find your bot's client ID on the page where you created the bot.
+You can find your bot"s client ID on the page where you created the bot.

 Once invited, your bot will have a command called `invite`, which other people can use to invite your bot, without having to generate their own invites.